 The ’19 Tiguan comes in six trim levels: S, SE, SEL, SEL R-Line, SEL Premium, and SEL Premium R-Line.
 While the trim levels as always offer an escalating array of features as they go up, the differences that the designated R-Line trims offer are purely stylistic, adding sporty details to both the interior and exterior.
 The first four trims come standard with front-wheel drive, with all-wheel drive optional; AWD is standard on the top two trims.

 All six have the same powertrain: a 2.0-liter turbo-charged inline four cylinder making 184 horsepower paired with an eight-speed automatic transmission with Tiptronic automanual shifting mode.
 It’s EPA rated for 22 mpg city and 29 mpg highway.
 All trims save for the base S have V-Tex leatherette upholstery instead of cloth.
-A nav system and adaptive cruise control are added to the SEL trims, and the Premium trims add LED headlights, an upgraded Fender audio system, and, as mentioned above, VW’s 4MOTION AWD all-wheel drive.
+A nav system and adaptive cruise control are added to the SEL trims, and the Premium trims add LED headlights, an upgraded Fender audio system, and, as mentioned above, the Volkswagen 4MOTION AWD all-wheel drive.
 A panoramic sunroof is available, and a 3rd-Row Seating Package can be added to the 4MOTION models in order to accommodate two more passengers.
 There are also numerous individual factory accessories offered, from cargo area liners to rooftop crossbars.